xlzy19/bigbrain/README.md

 ## Change Log

 * 09/04: Updated typos in spec (headers, bad sum of marks); removed custom.js to simplify; better defined a structure; made clearer what is and isn't required in the main game blob.
+* 11/04: Fix bug on backend where questions & answers were not being returned correctly.

 ## 1. Setup